-3.5 Drive mounting
+3.4 Drive mounting

 You can mount the drive in any orientation using four screws in the side-mounting holes or four screws in the bottom-mounting holes.
-See Figure 6 on page 26 for drive mounting dimensions.
+See Figure 6 for drive mounting dimensions.
 Follow these important mounting precautions when mounting the drive:

-- Allow a minimum clearance of 0.030 inches (0.76 mm) around the entire perimeter of the drive for cooling. - Use only 6-32 UNC mounting screws. - The screws should be inserted no more than 0.150 inch (3.81 mm) into the bottom or side mounting holes. - Do not overtighten the mounting screws (maximum torque: 6 inch-lb).
+- Allow a minimum clearance of 0.030 inches (0.76 mm) around the entire perimeter of the drive for cooling. - Use only 6-32 UNC mounting screws. - Do not overtighten the mounting screws (maximum torque: 6 inch-lb.). - Do not use a drive interface cable that is more than 18 inches long.